sagold/json-pointer/README.md

 console.log(gp.join('/path/to/value', '../object')); // output: '/path/to/object'
 ```

-in order to join an array received from split, you can use `join(properties, isURI=false)` to retrieve a valid pointer
+in order to join an array received from split, you can use `join(properties:string[], isURI=false) -> string` to
+retrieve a valid pointer

 ```js
 const gp = require('gson-pointer');